agrc/open-sgid/readme.md

 ## installation

+### python

 1. create a python conda environment
    - `conda create --name cloudb python=3.7`
 1. activate the environment
    - `activate cloudb`
 1. install requirements
    - `conda install psycopg2 docopt gdal colorama && pip install python-dotenv`

+### terraform

+1. install terraform cli
+1. create a service account with `project > editor` privileges
+1. place the service worker file in the `terraform` folder named as `terraform-sa.json`
+1. create the database
+   - `terraform apply`
+   - terraform will output the `postgres` user password, the cloud db host ip, and the default database name.
+Use those values to fill out the `src/cloudb/.env` file

+### python again

 1. fill out the `config.py` variables
 1. fill out the `.env` variables
 1. navigate to the `src` directory of this project